ValokAsura/WindowerAddons/CrystalTrader/readme.md

 After you wait for the moogle to do his thing, target the moogle again and re-enter the command.
 The addon will then cause TradeNPC to instantly trade the stack of Ice Crystals.

+The behavior is similiar when trading seals or crests to Shami in Port Jeuno

-You will need to enter the command once for each crystal element you possess in your inventory.
+You will need to enter the command once for each crystal element or seal type you possess in your inventory.

 If you wish to test this addon before using it, you may edit line 33 in the CrystalTrader.lua file.